infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 Mutable blocks are versioned data blocks that can be updated.

 Infinit enforces an atomic update scheme by using a versioning mechanism:
-When you `Get` a mutable block, the returned `Block` contains a version field that contains the block version at the moment the read occured.
+When you `fetch` a mutable block, the returned `Block` contains a version field that contains the block version at the moment the read occured.
-When you attempt to call `Update`, that version gets incremented by one, and the update will only succeed if the resulting number is above the current block version.
-Otheriwise the `Update` call will fail with a CONFLICT error message.
-In that case the returned `Status` object will contain the current version of the block.
+When you attempt to call `update`, that version gets incremented by one, and the update will only succeed if the resulting number is above the current block version.
+Otheriwise the `update` call will fail with an exception.
+In that case the returned `Exception` object will contain the current version of the block in the `current` field.

 Atomic updates is an important feature.
 For instance if your MB's payload is a list of values and you want to add one item